physrisk/website-source/articles/2011/multifractality-time-series.md

 or Koch
 snowflake,
 but also in the surrounding nature.
-One of my most favorite examples is a comparison of tree, its branches and a leaf (for more inspiring examples see [introduction of Fractals section](/tag/fractals/))
-- they all have branching structure and something green filling the extra space in between.
+One of my most favorite examples is a comparison of tree, its branches and a leaf - they all have branching structure and something green filling the extra space in between.

 The interesting thing, in context of the topic in focus, is that one can